Human Anatomy

 Semester dates

-Summer courses start on May 28, 2024.
+Spring courses start on January 15, 2025.
 There is still time to register!
-Please let students and employees in your laboratories/department know about this opportunity.
+Please let students and employees in your laboratories/Department know about this opportunity.

 • If eligible, employees can use the tuition benefit to cover the tuition and fees needed to enroll.
-Employees will first need to apply/enroll in Penn’s College of Liberal and Professional Studies Post-Baccalaureate Studies program.
+Employees will first need to apply/enroll in a program in Penn’s College of Liberal and Professional Studies.

 • Penn alumni should enroll through the Penn Alumni Program.